choria-io/website/blog/content/post/2020/09/13/aaa_improvements.md

 ---

-Choria introduced a [Centralized AAA](https://choria.io/blog/post/2019/01/23/central_aaa/) model in 2019 that elevate the need for managing certificates of every user and allow you to integrate Choria into your enterprise identity providers for Authentication, Auditing and Authorization.
+Choria introduced a [Centralized AAA](https://choria.io/blog/post/2019/01/23/central_aaa/) model in 2019 that alleviate the need for managing certificates of every user and allow you to integrate Choria into your enterprise identity providers for Authentication, Auditing and Authorization.

 For controlled environments this model is a huge boom, but there was one annoying thing - the need to still issue a TLS certificate to communicate with Choria Brokers.
-These certificates do not form part of the security model of Choria but was nonetheless required to exist, you could share them but that was frowned upon.
+In this mode, these certificates do not form part of the security model of Choria but was nonetheless required to exist, you could share them but that was frowned upon.

 In our next release we will introduce a new broker type that significantly simplifies the AAA security